deadlyvipers/dojo_rules/introduction.md

-Hello, my name is Quver
+Hello, my name is Quver.
+My favorite path is iOS.